squirmlabs/recipes/nodejs/README.md

-[] Add PostgreSQL, by learning the implementations with node.js [] Add Oracle, by learning the implementations with node.js [] Add Microsoft SQL, by learning the implementations with node.js
+[] Add PostgreSQL, by learning the implementations with node.js [] Add Oracle, by learning the implementations with node.js [] Add Microsoft SQL, by learning the implementations with node.js [] Binary Files, by learning the implementations with node.js

 ## Importing Data